ENSchemphys/metropolis-management/README.md

 Where we describe how to manage metropolis

+# What to do

+1. ~mount the lvm partition~ (new: this should be done automatically at boot time.
+Old command was: `sudo mount /dev/firstvg/Vol1 /data`)
+2.

 ### Short description

 On metropolis, we had decided to create an agregated disk using LVM.
 Now I would turn to ZFS, but that's another story.